Alvaro8gb/ADS/problems/MusicPlayer/challenges.md

 # Challenges to adjust requirements

-In python is not possible to perfomr the delete operation from the IPud in a constant time O(1).
-As I take this exercise from C++ where this operation can be optimized.
-In this page is explained why.
+In Python it is not possible to perform the delete operation from the IPud in constant time O(1).
+As I take this exercise from C++ where this operation can be optimised.
+This page explains why.

  **Python's memory model** and **C++'s memory model** are different.
 - `deque`** (or list) that allows element access by **pointer (iterator)** rather than by **index** in C++ enable access to element with random acess.